myanesp/opentranslatr/README.md

 ## Translate in R using opensource frontends for common translations engines
 This R package allows you to translate text directly from R: from dataframes to strings, it lets you to use common translations engines like Google Translate using a frontend, which it is a benefit in terms of privacy.

 For now, these are the supported ones:

 - [SimplyTranslate](https://codeberg.org/ManeraKai/simplytranslate).
 It supports Google Translate,
 Reverso and inCIBA.
 - [Lingva](https://github.com/thedaviddelta/lingva-translate).
 It supports Google Translate.
 - [gtranslate](https://git.sr.ht/~yerinalexey/gtranslate).
 Lightweight frontend for Google Translate.
-You can selfhosted it with [my Docker image](https://github.com/myanesp/docker-gtranslate/).
+You can selfhost it with [my Docker image](https://github.com/myanesp/docker-gtranslate/).
 (Experimental support)

 ### Features
 - Translate texts, strings of R objects without leaving R using frontends for Google Translate or Reverso.